A5 road (Great Britain): Notable features of Telford's road

+On 1 April 1937, the route was classed as part of the London–Holyhead trunk road.

 Tŷ Nant cutting

 In 1997, a section of bends on Telford's road between Tŷ Nant and Dinmael was by-passed by a modern cutting.
 However, investigation in 2006 revealed that the rock face in the cutting had become unstable, and the A5 was closed from the end of May 2006.
 Traffic was diverted onto the old A5 route, on a 0.5 mi stretch known as the Glyn Bends, while the rock face was made safe.
 This involved the removal of 230,000 tonnes of rock and alluvial deposits.
 In July 2007, the A5 through the reconstructed cutting was reopened.

 Route

 London–Milton Keynes

 Starting at Marble Arch in London, the A5 runs northwest on the Edgware Road through Kilburn and Cricklewood.
 The A5 number disappears at the A41 near Edgware but the original road continues as the A5183 through Elstree, Radlett, St Albans, Redbourn and Dunstable.
-A few miles north of Dunstable, the A5 regains its identity at the M1 motorway junction 11A, rejoining the old Roman Road and passing through Hockliffe before becoming a dual carriageway as it approaches Milton Keynes.